Luis Da Silva: Acting career

 Da Silva began appearing in such films as The Brave One and Pride & Glory in the late 2000s.

 He has produced and directed an instructional DVD entitled Freestyle 101, which has been created into an Apple application available on iTunes and Apple store.
 This DVD is a streetball tutorial that is devoted to inspiring children, adolescents and adults to use basketball in a creative and challenging way of physical fitness.

-In 2011, Da Silva played in Fast Five and in the 2012 comedy 21 Jump Street, gaining increasing exposure.
+In 2011, Da Silva played Diogo in Fast Five, a role he reprised in 2023's Fast X. He also appeared in the 2012 comedy 21 Jump Street, gaining increasing exposure.
 With the release of 2013's Dead Man Down, he had his biggest role yet, as Terrence Howard's righthand man, Terry.
 This was followed up by a role in the 2013 summer hit The Heat featuring Sandra Bullock and Melissa McCarthy.

 In 2014, he completed filming roles for several films, like Convergence, Aztec Warrior, American Heist, American Project, American Hero, Triple 9, and Mr. Right.

-Da Silva has roles in many of John Travolta's pictures, Gotti, Trading Paint and Speed Kills.
+Da Silva has roles in many of John Travolta's pictures, Gotti, The Fanatic and Speed Kills.

 He appears on television in roles on series like Graceland, Person of Interest and Power.